sw478/qSim/design_doc.md

 ## Future Work

 * Support for classical bits and gates
-* Support conjugate transpose of a gate matrix as a modifier
+* Support custom initial statevector in Sims
+* Enable reuse of array of swap matrices when growing
 * Add more gates and demos